fuchslenny/React-MUI-TS-Setup/SETUP.md

-Legend: ''' don't copy, signs just show what to paste in
+Legend: ''' > don't copy: signs just show what to paste in

 ----------------------------------------------------------